jbpost2/ST-370/README.md

 - Look at JMP videos and where to put them into the course

 Justin to-do list:
-- Fix animiation of mean/median on 3.8 of PCM1a

 - Put in video of simulation using lock 5 or something in PCM4b, 4.9

 Kiran to-do list:

-- Remove prev/next button/swipe functionality on first slide
-- Remove next button/swipe functionality on Each "Take the quiz?" slide
-- Remove next button/swipe functionality on Each "Quiz Time!" slide

 - Go through and pull out all slide names and put into an excel document (1 new file of names in the landing page of the repo)
 - Google analytics added as a trigger to each slide (will correspond to the names of the slides)  (In Progress)